 There are two scenarios in which EPS Adaptive Response may be engaged:

-The sensor volume is about to fill up: When your sensor's disk space approaches full, throttling engages to preserve remaining disk space.
+Your sensor's disk space is almost full: When your sensor's disk space approaches full, throttling engages to preserve remaining disk space.
+This is enabled for all customers.

-The customer is over tier: If the customer is projected to be over tier, throttling slows down the event ingestion in both sensors and agents until the customer is back within their tier limits.
+Your USM Anywhere is projected over tier: When your USM Anywhere is projected to be over tier, throttling slows down the event ingestion in both sensors and agents until you are back within your tier limits.
+This is only enabled for heavy usage customers.

 Note: Every time EPS Adaptive Response is engaged or disengaged, your USM Anywhere sensor will create a system event.
 In addition, a system event is created when throttling rates change.